Topological protection breakdown: a route to frustrated ferroelectricity: Experimental Setup

+For completeness, we present numerical results for the temporal evolution of the polarization order parameter, $P$.
+Our results reveal the existence of such a metastable regime placed between the vortex and the ferroelectric phase.
+This is characterized, as shown in Fig. \ref{TempEv}, by broad quasi-periodic temporal oscillations of $P$.
+Anomalously large sampling times would be required to extract good statistics for the actual mean values and variances.
+This collective behavior is a straightforward manifestation of the partial ordering of the system, being reminiscent of other types of non-ergodic behavior in structured systems \cite{Villegas2014,Villegas2} but with a completely different origin.

+We also report different snapshots of the system configurations for multiple phases here to illustrate the emergent order in the two-scale SC lattice.
+These snapshots have been selected varying the ratio $J/D$ and the temperature $T$.
+Fig. \ref{Snapshot} (a) illustrates the vortex phase, while Figs. \ref{Snapshot} (b) and (c) show two metastable configurations corresponding to two different temperatures on the phase diagram reported in the previous sections.

-\subsection{Experimental Setup}
+\section{Experimental Setup}

 Laser light from a doubled 30 mW Nd:YAG laser (wavelength $\lambda=2\pi/k_0=532$ nm) is made to propagate along the z-axis through the zero-cut KTN:Li crystal sandwiched in between two crossed polarizers.
 The sample is biased by a time-constant electric field E along the x-axis.
 The crystal temperature T is set by a current-controlled Peltier junction in contact with one of the y facets.
-Light from the crystal output facet is imaged using a moveable spherical lens onto a CMOS camera (see SM for further details).
+Light from the crystal output facet is imaged using a moveable spherical lens L1 (of focal length $50$mm) onto a CMOS camera.
 The cross-polarizer technique implemented utilizes the birefringence of polar clusters to alter the polarization state of light, allowing optical observation of microscopic cluster dynamics at micrometer scales.
+The experimental setup is illustrated in Fig. \ref{SetUp}.